YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 2. **Via Moodle Navigation**:
    - Log in to Moodle
    - Navigate to Site Home
-   - Click on "Absence Request" in the navigation menu
+   - Click on "Absence Reporting" in the navigation menu
    - Select "View Absence Requests Report"

 ### Filtering and Sorting Requests